Mykonos - pure joy of life

 Unfortunately, I didn't have time for workouts and pampering at the Kenshō Beach Spa.
 However, I was told that the traditional massages on a table with warm sand are supposed to do wonders for the metabolism.
 I will definitely try that on my next visit!
 And if you intend to get married, the enchanting chapel of Kenshō Psarou may be the perfect place for your celebrations with the Aegean Sea as a backdrop.

-No wonder that the Kenshō Psarou has been nominated for the prestigious World Travel Awards 2021 in two categories - "Best Europen Boutique Hotel 2021" and "Best Greek Boutique Hotel 2021".
+No wonder that the Kenshō Psarou has received again the prestigious World Travel Award 2021 as "Best Greek Boutique Hotel 2021".

 KenshŌ Ornos - my little well-being paradise